npm27/lrd/README.md

   2. `prop_correct_free()` This function can be used to score data from free recall studies.

-  3. `prop_correct_multiple()' This function can be used to score data from free recall studies when participants study multiple or random lists.
+  3. `prop_correct_multiple()` This function can be used to score data from free recall studies when participants study multiple or random lists.

   4. `prop_correct_sentence()` This function can be used to score sentence recall.